valipuha/disable-inspect-element/README.md

-Just put it on your website and try to do the keybinds to open inspect element
+Just put it on your website and try to do the keyboard shortcuts to open inspect element